My Main Page with Links to My Other

 citizenship organizations, and self-help societies.

-ridicule, defeat, fatigue, or depression harden into cynicism, despair, or lazy self-righteousness is important.
-Preventing unwieldy bureaucracies and limiting misplaced technologies should be high priorities as well as altering deeply ingrained attitudes.
+self-interest.
+“Being as a consequence of doing” matters.
+Not letting defeat, fatigue or depression harden into cynicism, despair or lazy self-righteousness matters.
+Eliminating unwieldy bureaucracies and limiting misplaced technologies should be high priorities, not to mention altering deeply ingrained attitudes.

-One lesson here is that citizens should thoroughly
+One lesson: citizens should thoroughly

-lazy.
-We should make a high priority of finding and replicating beneficial
+research any organization before giving them money.
+Mere “It’s for charity,” is wrong.
+We should make a priority of finding and replicating beneficial practices--emphasizing standards, monitoring, and enforcement.

 286p (H) 1996

 —Book review article by J.T.
-Fournier
+Fournier, last updated July 23, 2009

 My Main Page with Links to My Other Book Reviews